-The Whaling Museum and Bristol Community College have partnered to bring the 21st Annual Manhattan Short Film Festival to New Bedford again.
-Join more than 100,000 film lovers across 300 cinemas and six continents to simultaneously screen and vote on the Finalists’ Films.
+The Whaling Museum and Bristol Community College partnered to bring the 21st Annual Manhattan Short Film Festival to New Bedford again.
+Attendees joined more than 100,000 film lovers across 300 cinemas and six continents to simultaneously screen and vote on the Finalists’ Films.

 In 2018 MANHATTAN SHORT received 1565 entries from 73 countries from which NINE finalists were chosen.
-Between September 27 and October 7, these captivating nine short films will screen more than 1000 times in over 300 cities on six continents and will all be eligible for OSCAR nomination.
-And the judges of these films are you, the audience!
+Between September 27 and October 7, these captivating nine short films were screened more than 1000 times in over 300 cities on six continents and will all be eligible for OSCAR nomination.
+The judges of these films were the audience!

-On entry to the venue, every audience member will be given a ballot to vote for the best short films and actor at the conclusion of the show.
-Votes will be tallied at MANHATTAN SHORT headquarters in NYC and the winners will be announced at ManhattanShort.com on Monday October 8 at 10 am.
-The directors and actors eagerly await your decision.
+On entry to the venue, every audience member was given a ballot to vote for the best short films and actor at the conclusion of the show.
+Votes are tallied at MANHATTAN SHORT headquarters in NYC and the winners will be announced at ManhattanShort.com on Monday October 8 at 10 am.

 “It’s the Public that Creates Stars”